flamechain/Modules/MoreDocumentation.md

 ```

 > Note: All code examples don't have comments to save space.
 The real code is also formatted a little different.
 I think I've given you the github link enough.
 But [here](https://github.com/flamechain/Modules.git).

+## 2.7.
+Conclusion

+More sections will be made once new methods or classes get added.
+You can view future updates on the Main Documentation file on my github.

+___

+<sub>Documentation Version 1.3 - Module Version 1.1.6 - Release 1.1 - Status = Public</sub>